"Don't surrender your loneliness so quickly. Let it cut more deep."

 Penetrating Boredom

-Most people flee boredom and loneliness.
-They fill every moment with distraction—screens, noise, busyness, substances, people.
-They're terrified of what they might find if they stop running.
+Most people bolt at the first sign of boredom or loneliness.
+They stuff every quiet moment with screens, noise, busyness, substances, company.
+Anything to avoid what might surface if they actually stood still.

 The Bully attacks boredom and loneliness.
 He fills the void with aggression, drama, conflict.
 He creates problems to solve, enemies to fight, anything to avoid the quiet emptiness inside.